-10.1 Duties and responsibilities of attorneys
+9.1 Duties and responsibilities of attorneys

 An attorney has a duty to act within the scope of their powers set out in the LPA.

 The authority conferred by the LPA is also subject to the provisions of the MCA 2005, in particular section 1 (the principles) and section 4 (best interests).

 Attorneys and anyone acting in a professional capacity in relation to the person who lacks capacity also have a specific obligation to have regard to the Code of Practice (section 42(4) MCA 2005).

-In addition, attorneys have a duty:
+In addition, attorneys have common law fiduciary duties:

-'''
+- of care

-to carry out the donor's instructions;
+- to carry out the donor's instructions

-not to take advantage of the position of the attorney;
+- not to take advantage of the position of the attorney

-not to delegate unless authorised to do so;
+- not to delegate unless authorised to do so

-of good faith;
+- of good faith

-of confidentiality;
+- of confidentiality

-'''

-to comply with directions of the Court of Protection;
+- to comply with directions of the Court of Protection

-not to disclaim without notifying the donor, the other attorneys, and the Public Guardian; and complying with the relevant guidance.
+- not to disclaim without notifying the donor, the other attorneys, and the Public Guardian, and

+- complying with the relevant guidance.

-In relation to a property and financial affairs LPA there is also a duty to:
+In relation to a property and financial affairs LPA, there is also a duty to:

-'''

-keep accounts; and keep the donor's money and property separate from their own.
+- keep accounts, and - keep the donor's money and property separate from their own

-'''